cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

   - On **Version** section, choose the version you'd like to play and scroll down a bit.
 You should see a big "**No mod loader is selected.**" warning.
 There is a **Mod loader** section next to the warning.
 We're going to choose **Fabric** from there and hit **OK**.
 ## Optimization
 ### Before Getting Started
 - **OpenGL and Java** are already **better optimized** on Linux.
 However, we can still boost our GL performance, we're going to add an **environment variable**.
-I'm not sure about GNOME but on XFCE and KDE, adding an environment variable is possible via these steps:
+I'm not sure about GNOME but on XFCE and KDE, adding an environment variable for **non Flatpak** version is possible via these steps:
   - Right click on Prism Launcher and go to **Properties**
     - **For XFCE**: Make sure **command** section looks like this:
       - **For Intel/AMD GPU**: *env mesa_glthread=true prismlauncher %U*